alteryx/featuretools/docs/source/install.md

 # Install

 Featuretools is available for Python 3.7, 3.8, and 3.9.
-It can be installed from pip, [conda-forge](https://anaconda.org/conda-forge/featuretools), or from source.
+It can be installed from [pypi](https://pypi.org/project/featuretools/), [conda-forge](https://anaconda.org/conda-forge/featuretools), or from source.

 To install Featuretools, run the following command: